 - DIY recipe – DIY recipes often include some form of vinegar, but they can also include essential oils that may help with the smell of the room, too.

-A lot of people forget to give the floors a proper clean, especially if their workout space is in the garage.
-You may well sweat on the floor and spend time doing sit-ups or yoga in contact with the floor so it needs to be cleaned.
+A lot of people forget to give the floors a proper cleaning, especially if their workout space is in the garage.
+You may well sweat on the floor and spend time doing sit-ups or yoga in contact with the floor, so it needs to be cleaned.

 It’s a good idea to look for thorough cleaning instructions based on the type of flooring, as not all floors are the same.
 Some need specific cleaning products, for instance, if you have a carpeted floor.